oemof/oemof-solph/doc/about_oemof.rst

 Besides other applications the apps "renpass-gis" and "reegis" are currently developed based on the framework.
 "renpass-gis" enables the simulation of a future European energy system with a high spatial and temporal resolution.
 Different expansion pathways of conventional power plants, renewable energies and net infrastructure can be considered.
 The app "reegis" provides a simulation of a regional heat and power supply system.
+Another application is HESYSOPT which is desined to simulate combined heat and power systems with MILP on the component level.
-These two examples show that the modular approach of the framework allows applications with very different objectives.
+These three examples show that the modular approach of the framework allows applications with very different objectives.